ClimateCodeFoundation/ccc-gistemp/readme.txt

 3. INSTALLATION

-Unpack ccc-gistemp-0.2.0.tar.gz.
+Unpack ccc-gistemp-0.3.0.tar.gz.

 4. INPUT DATA

-ccc-gistemp-0.2.0 uses input data in the subdirectory input/.
-This input data includes large files of temperature records from GHCN, USHCN, and sea surface data, and small files of additional temperature records and records and station tables from GISS.  ccc-gistemp-0.2.0 includes code (tool/preflight.py) to fetch this data from the originating organisations over the internet.
-It will not download a file if it is already present in the input/ directory, so if you wish to run ccc-gistemp with updated input data, you can delete the input directory before you start.
+ccc-gistemp-0.3.0 uses input data in the subdirectory input/.
+This input data includes large files of temperature records from GHCN, USHCN, and sea surface data, and small files of additional temperature records and station tables from GISS.  ccc-gistemp-0.3.0 includes code (tool/preflight.py) to fetch this data from the originating organisations over the internet.
+It will not download a file if it is already present in the input/ directory, so if you wish to run ccc-gistemp with updated input data, you can delete the input/ directory before you start.

 5. RUNNING

-To run CCC-GISTEMP:
+To run ccc-gistemp:

 python tool/run.py